Italian Fig Cookies (cuccidati)

 Notes

-Royal icing: for food safety, make sure you use a pasteurised white egg for your icing decoration.
+Royal icing: For food safety, use a pasteurized white egg for your icing decoration.
 Alternatively, use your favorite sugar glaze or make the Royal icing sugar with meringue powder.

-Icing glaze: If the room is too humid and the icing doesn’t dry out, you can turn on the oven and heat to 85F (30C) and let your cookies dry in the oven for about 30 minutes, checking on them occasionally.
+Icing glaze: If the room is too humid and the icing doesn’t dry out, turn on the oven and heat to 85F (30C).
+Then, let your cookies dry in the oven for about 30 minutes.

 5 stars